Fontenay-aux-Roses

 Fontenay-aux-Roses ([fɔ̃tnɛ o ʁoz]) is a commune in the southwestern suburbs of Paris, France.
 It is located 8.6 km from the center of Paris.

-In 1880, a girls school École Normale Supérieure was opened in the town.
-It was one of the most prestigious of Paris and even of whole France in term of scientific research.
+In 1880, a girls' school, the École normale supérieure de Fontenay-aux-Roses, was founded with the primary goal of preparing women to become teachers.
 It became a mixed school in 1986, and was relocated to Lyon in 2000.

 Fontenay is the location of the Commissariat à l'énergie atomique, and former location of the first French nuclear reactor, Zoé, and the first French tokamak fusion experiment, TFR.

 Name

 The commune name originates from a local spring-fed stream (Latin fons, French fontaine) in the hillside descending from the Châtillon plateau, with "of roses" added to distinguish this commune from numerous French communes named Fontenay.

 Climate

 The climate of Fontenay-aux-Roses is oceanic gradient.
 The observation stations used for the weather in Fontenay are at Orly and the airport of Velizy-Villacoublay, municipalities located not far from Fontenay.
 The climate is characterised by sunshine and fairly low rainfall.
 The average rainfall is about 650 mm per year, spread over 111 rainy days on average, including 16 days of heavy rainfall (10 mm).
-Temperatures are mild; the coldest month is January with an average temperature of 4.7° C and the hottest months are July and August with a mean temperature of 20° C.
+Temperatures are mild; the coldest month is January with an average temperature of 4.7 °C and the hottest months are July and August with a mean temperature of 20 °C.

 Severe weather conditions are sometimes recorded: